Gab-D-G/RABIES_paper_repro/RABIES_preprocessing/README.md

-**Reproducing preprocessing:**
+**Reproducing preprocessing (part 1 of the manuscript):**
+In the preprocess_call/ folder are found the .sh scripts conducting preprocessing for each dataset.
 Every preprocessing script found within preprocess_call/ is structured similarly to the following:

 ```sh
 #!/bin/bash